SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/01_praveshaH/103_viduShA_brAhmaNenedam.md

 title = "103 विदुषा ब्राह्मणेनेदम्"

 +++
-‘*Ajñebhyaḥ*’.—‘Entirely ignorant’ (Medhātithi and Nārāyaṇa), ‘who have not read the Veda’ (Nandana),—‘who have learnt a little’ (Govindarāja and Kullūka).

-‘*Granthinaḥ*’.—‘Forgetful students’ (Kullūka and Nandana),—‘those who
-learn the verbal text alone and do not ponder, over the meaning’, (Medhātithi, Govindarāja and Nārāyaṇa).

-This verse is quoted in *Smṛtitattva* II (p.
-73), which adds the following notes:—‘*Granthinaḥ*,’ who can read only with the help of the book,—‘*Dhāriṇaḥ*,’ who can read without the help of the book,—‘*Jñāninaḥ*,’ who have studied the scriptures and know their meaning.
+This verse is quoted in the *Mitākṣarā* (on I, 3)—along with another verse from Manu (2-16)—in support of the view that, though all the three twice-born castes are entitled to *study* the *Dharmaśāstra*, the Brāhmaṇa alone is entitled to teach it.
+In support of this it also quotes a text from *Śaṅkha* to the effect that the Brāhmaṇa alone is entitled to these, and it is he that explains their duties to the other castes.
+To this same view we find the verse quoted in the Vīramitrodaya (Saṃskāra, p.
+512);—also in the *Smṛticandrikā* (Saṃskāra, p.
+10) which reads *vidvadbhiḥ* for ‘*śisyebhyaḥ*’ and explains it as meant simply to exclude the Śūdra only.